-Your Yamaha engine has been designed to use regular unleaded gasoline with a research octane number of 95 or higher.
+Your Yamaha engine has been designed to use regular unleaded gasoline with a research octane number of 91 or higher (95 or higher for Europe).
 If knocking (or pinging) occurs, use a gasoline of a different brand.
 Use of unleaded fuel will extend spark plug life and reduce maintenance costs.